298 Years of the History of Crowdsourcing

 Written by Ramon Nuez

-So what does the history of crowdsourcing look like?
+So, what does the history of crowdsourcing look like?

-The crowdsourcing timeline is peppered with various milestones:
+Since then, crowdsourcing’s timeline is peppered with various milestones:

 1. King Louis XVI of France offers a prize for producing alkali from sea salt — 1783